CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 ## 3. Listener data

-We will provide metadata characterising the hearing abilities of the listeners, so the audio signals you generate can be individualised.
+We have provided metadata characterising the hearing abilities of the listeners, so the audio signals you generate can be individualised.
 The same types of data are available for training/development and evaluation.

 A panel of hearing-aided listeners will be recruited for evaluation.
 They will be experienced bilateral